'He's the best number two in the world'

 And his gamble paid off handsomely as Kelleher produced a string of fine saves as Liverpool and Chelsea ended 120 minutes of a dramatic final at 0-0, before scoring the winning penalty in a memorable 11-10 penalty shootout triumph.

-At the other end, Chelsea and Senegal's number one Edouard Mendy was substituted by boss Thomas Tuchel in the dying seconds of extra time, as replacement, and so called penalty expert, £71m man Kepa Arrizabalaga missed the decisive spot-kick to hand Jurgen Klopp's men a record ninth league cup triumph.
+At the other end, Chelsea and Senegal's number one Edouard Mendy was substituted by boss Thomas Tuchel in the dying seconds of extra time, as replacement, and so-called penalty expert, £71m man Kepa Arrizabalaga missed the decisive spot-kick to hand Jurgen Klopp's men a record ninth League Cup triumph.

 "It is so nice that it [his inclusion] paid off.
 He deserves it," Klopp said.
 "I am two things, a football manager and a human being and the human being won this time.